dompl/old.atsdiamondtools/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 In addition to this, we offer several premium extensions:

-* Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips & more with [WooCommerce PDF Invoices & Packing Slips Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
+* Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips, automatic upload to Dropbox & more with [WooCommerce PDF Invoices & Packing Slips Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
-* Upload all invoices automatically to Dropbox with [WooCommerce PDF Invoices & Packing Slips to Dropbox](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-dropbox/)
 * Automatically send new orders or packing slips to your printer, as soon as the customer orders!
 [WooCommerce Automatic Order Printing](https://www.simbahosting.co.uk/s3/product/woocommerce-automatic-order-printing/?affiliates=2) (from our partners at Simba Hosting)
 * More advanced & stylish templates with [WooCommerce PDF Invoices & Packing Slips Premium Templates](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)